musadu2/wrong-in-the-same-way/README.md

 7. For **Allegro**, use the merged configuration files and the corresponding `training.yaml`.
 8. Compare the reproduced training logs and outputs with the provided reference files.
 9. Evaluate the trained models using the provided analysis workflows.
+10. Compare the reproduced models with the provided reference models.

 ---